 - I purchased the car used and it already had two modifications.
 Miltek turbo back exhaust and an APR carbonio intake.
 The exhaust was great and the intake did its job though im not a huge fan of carbon.
 Im sure it had some software on it before but it was gone by the time I got it.
 58k

 - Installed AWE vent boost gauge, a wonderful flush design that looked natural.
 61k

 - PCV valve replacement with block off plate.
 This engine was notorious for the PCV system failing so I used a third party billet plate instead of the cheap plastic valve.
 63K

-- APR Software STG 2, absolutely the best bang for your buck.
+- APR Software STG 2, is absolutely the best bang for your buck.
 63k

 - Catch can install, this was an addon for the PCV block off plate 80k

 - Eibach Sport Srings, Koni FSD struts and Eibach rear sway bar installed.
-Wonderful suspension setup, though in hind site it was a too low for daily driver.
+Wonderful suspension setup, though in hindsight it was too low for a daily driver.
 91k

 If I didn’t change jobs and end up with a commute that was 40 miles each way I probably would have kept the GLI longer.
 But I needed a reliable car for the mountain roads that I take going to work.
 The cost of repairs was exceeding a monthly payment for a new car so I had to let go of the GLI at 155k miles.
 It was traded in for the 2016 GTI SE.

 2016 VW GTI SE, Performance Package and Lighting Package, Reflex Silver